 What to eat in Ho Chi Minh City – Food in Saigon

-My Saigon Friend is going to introduce you with the best food of Ho Chi Minh city.
+My Saigon Friend is going to introduce you with the best dishes in Ho Chi Minh city.
 Below are the 10 most well-known dishes that are worth trying.
-Let’s discover the best dishes in Ho Chi Minh city!
+Let’s discover what to eat in Saigon!

 Pho is considered the most popular dish of Vietnam – it is brought with Vietnamese immigrants to almost all parts of the world.
 It is usually served with Vietnamese herb/vegetables and is best enjoy when still hot.